Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Some programs require specific supporting documents to be submitted in order to show proof of meeting admission requirements.
 These are specified on the webpage for each program or course.

 Prospective students must submit all supporting documentation and the non-refundable application fee (when applicable) before their application is reviewed.
-All supporting documentation must be received by the application deadline date, if applicable (see program webpage for specific information).

 Supporting documents may also be required from students after admission in order to participate in all aspects of the program.
 These include, but may not be limited to, records of vaccination/immunity and criminal record checks.
 Information about requirements are available on the website or by contacting CHA Learning.